-In fact, it is often suggested that when choosing a new software solution, a single-platform integrated HR and payroll system is the only way to go, but in reality, this isn’t always a simple decision.
+It is often suggested that when choosing a new software solution, a single-platform integrated HR and payroll system is the only way to go, but in reality, this isn’t always the case.

-However, depending on your business needs, stand-alone systems (or what we refer to as the ‘best of breed’ approach) focusing solely on HR or payroll can be just as effective, and it’s our job to help our clients decide what’s right for them.
+Depending on your business needs, stand-alone systems (or what we refer to as the ‘best of breed’ approach) focusing solely on HR or payroll can be just as effective if not more effective than an integrated system that is attempting to be all things to all people.

 What’s right for my business: integrated or stand-alone?